christophergandrud/leg_violence_paper1/PaperNamed/jpr_r1/letter.md

     - The theoretical framework in this paper was strongly influenced by important recent contributions to understanding pre-election protest and violence primarily the work of Wilkinson, 2006; Beaulieu and Hyde, 2008; Beaulieu, 2014.
 Protests and violence around elections are probably the most similar substantive area to legislative violence.
 This work contends that election protests in particular are the result of bargaining breakdowns between governing elites and opposition groups.
 Factors that this literature proposes as causing bargaining breakdowns include credible commitment problems and misrepresentation of private information.
 My explanation of legislative violence builds on this directly.
 I extensively discuss how credible commitment problems can lead to violence and how democratic age can reveal information about opposing sides ability to credibly commit--i.e. helps ameliorate information asymmetries.

+    To stay within the journal's word limits I have added a brief discussion of a recent expressive theory of legislative disruption.
+[TO-DO] Though the original authors of this theory would likely view it as a competing hypothesis, I would actually argue that it is complementary.
+Using violence to acheive an expressive goal is more likely when commitments aren't credible.

     In addition, Section 2, I detail a number of alternative approaches to explaining legislative violence, all of which have been informed by the literature and suggested to me in numerous conference presentations and discussions with colleagues.
 I then try to test these empirically, but have not found support for them.
 [THINK ABOUT]